learn-co-students/ruby-enumerables-hash-practice-green-grocer-lab-online-web-prework/README.md

 ## Instructions

 Implement a method `checkout` to calculate total cost of a cart of items and apply discounts and coupons as necessary.
+The checkout method will rely on the `consolidate_cart`, `apply_coupons`, and the `apply_clearance` methods.

 ### The `consolidate_cart` method